parimalp/compute_acceleration_using_Vitis/README.md

 ### Section 5a: Get Lab Contents

 Lab contents are located in directory `/home/ubuntu/Labs/Vitis/advanced`.
 Please copy it to your home directory for further labs.
 The environment setup listed in Section 1b is prepared in lab-files directory.
-Run `source setup.sh` can setup the tools for Vitis.
+Running `source setup.sh` can setup the tools for Vitis.

 ```bash
 mkdir ~/vitis_advanced